rokeller/azure-keyvault-emulator/README.md

 | 🚫 | Not Implemented in emulator, but supported by Azure Key Vault |
 | ⛔ | Not Supported by Azure Key Vault |
 | 🚧 | Reserved by Azure Key Vault, not available |

+<sup>*</sup> The backup format used/produced by the emulator is **not** compatible
+with the Azure Key Vault service's backup format and it is not encrypted.
+However, keys backed up from the emulator can be restored with the emulator.

 > **Note**: Deleted key APIs are not supported.
 Deletion of keys purges them immediately.